 All else being equal, you’ll pay more for a sliding mitre saw than you would a non-sliding model.
 You’ll also have to endure slightly less accuracy with a sliding machine.
 The mechanism that allows the motor/blade assembly to move back and forth can sometimes introduce small amounts of play to the spinning blade.
 All this said, sliding mitre saws still offer excellent performance for all but the most demanding trim installers because of one thing: versatility.

 Even if you don’t imagine you’ll need to crosscut lumber up to 12″ or 13″ wide, you’d be surprised how nice it is to have that ability when the time comes.
 And once you’ve got it, you’ll wonder how you managed otherwise.
 That’s why sliding saws are valued so highly by their owners.
 Few would ever go back to a non-sliding model.

 Another feature that goes hand-in-hand with sliding capabilities is the ability to cut compound angles.
 This means the motor/blade assembly can tilt from a vertical position, allowing easy beveled cuts, even while you’re cutting mitres at the same time.
 If you’ve ever wondered why radial arm saws are on the endangered species list these days, this is it.
-The ability to cut compound angles with a portable power tool is unbeatable when it comes to preparing hip and valley rafters as well as porch and gazebo roof components.
+The ability to cut compound angles with a portable power tool (and radial arm saws are not portable) is unbeatable when it comes to preparing hip and valley rafters as well as porch and gazebo roof components.
 It also makes it possible to accurately cut exceptionally wide crown molding while your wood sits flat and safe on your saw.
 Some sliders even come with preset cutting positions designed especially to ease flat-crown work.